abdulkarim723/Text-Parser-for-Arithmetic-operations/README.md

 > enter a string to be calculated:
 enter 'q' to quit
 10 + ( 10 + 5
-please check your input, you may forgot a parentheses
+please check your input, you may forgot a parenthesis

 > enter a string to be calculated:
 enter 'q' to quit